 - Indonesian (Bahasa Indonesia) is the national language of Indonesia, used in schools and other state-run enterprises, as well as in the media.
 However, Indonesia has over 700 indigenous languages, meaning that many Indonesians are bilingual, speaking their indigenous language at home and Indonesian at work or school.

 - Indonesia is a very diverse country in terms of culture and around 583 languages and dialects are spoken in the country.

 - During World War II, the Japanese invaded and occupied Indonesia.

 - The Dutch kept Indonesia colonized for almost 350 years, owing to the fact that many old Indonesians speak Dutch fluently.
 Many Indonesian words have been derived from Dutch.

-- During the colonial periods of the 17th century, the Dutch introduced the cultivation of commercial plants in Java, including sugarcane, rubber, tea and coffee.
+- During the colonial periods of the 17th century, the Dutch introduced the cultivation of commercial plants in Java, including sugarcane, rubber, tea, and coffee.
 In the 19th and early 20th century, Javanese coffee gained global popularity.
-This is in fact why the name “Java” is commonly considered being synonymous with coffee.
+This is in fact why the name “Java” is commonly considered to be synonymous with coffee.

-- Indonesia was formerly known as Dutch East Indies.
+- Indonesia was formerly known as the Dutch East Indies.

-- Indonesia became the member of the United Nations in the year 1950 and today it is the signatory to the ASEAN Free Trade Agreement, the Cairns group, and the WTO.
+- Indonesia became a member of the United Nations in the year 1950 and today it is the signatory to the ASEAN Free Trade Agreement, the Cairns group, and the WTO.

 - There are around 17,500 islands in Indonesia (out of which 6,000 of these islands are inhabited) taking up almost the same space as the United States.
 New Guinea, Borneo (also known as Kalimantan), and Sumatra island are on the list of the top ten largest Islands in the world.